Dr Nelson Oppong

 Background

-Nelson completed his Ph.D. in International Development at the University of Oxford, where he also received an M.Phil. degree in Development Studies.
-He possesses another M.Phil. degree in Political Science and a Bachelor of Arts (Hons.) in Political Science, French and Philosophy from the University of Ghana.
+Nelson holds a Ph.D. and M.Phil. in International Development from the University of Oxford, an M.Phil. in Political Science, and a BA (Hons.) in Political Science, French, and Philosophy from the University of Ghana.

 Selected publications